Volunteer Work In Vietnam: A Comprehensive Guidebook

 Volunteering Solutions makes sure to provide comfortable living facilities to all the volunteers so that you can have a ‘Home Away From Home’ feeling.
 However, we would request you not to expect very luxurious accommodation.
 Be sure of the fact that this is a volunteering journey and not just another vacation!

 Accommodation in Hanoi

 In Hanoi, you’ll be staying at the volunteer house which is located in a safe and friendly neighborhood approximately a 45-minute bus journey from the Old Quarter of Hanoi, one of the most popular tourist destinations.
 This house also has the Vol Sol Vietnam Office on the ground floor, so you’ll be having our local team available 24/7.
 Rooms are provided on the same-gender sharing basis, and there’s a fully equipped kitchen which can be used.
 All the rooms have air-conditioning facilities, along with wardrobes, where you can keep your luggage.
-The bathrooms have western style toilet and shower.
+The bathrooms have Western-style toilets and showers.
 Wi-Fi facilities will also be provided to you.

 Meals in Hanoi – On weekdays, 3 meals will be served to you at the house.
 Local Vietnamese food is provided to the volunteers and the meals are cooked by our amazing local chef!
-Meals mostly comprise of rice accompanied by a chicken, pork, vegetable or fish dish.
-On weekends, we would encourage you to head out and try the local street style food or hit the cafes in the Old Quarter.
+Meals mostly comprise rice accompanied by a chicken, pork, vegetable, or fish dish.
+On weekends, we would encourage you to head out and try the local street-style food or hit the cafes in the Old Quarter.
 Meals won’t be provided on weekends.

 Accommodation in Ho Chi Minh City